 This powers another panelist’s internal alarm clock.

 “Collaboration is a pretty key thing that I really enjoy.
 When you come together with everyone from the different disciplines, working with design, working with developers, with support and marketing,” said Candice Yono, Senior Product Manager at Pivotal.
-“I love seeing the different perspectives and the different takes that everyone brings to the table and how that comes to shape some solutions that no single individual would have been able to come up with on their own.”
+“I love seeing the different perspectives and the different take that everyone brings to the table and how that comes to shape some solutions that no single individual would have been able to come up with on their own.”